-Presented by Tarleton State University's ROTC, the Division of Advancement and External Relations & the Tarleton Alumni Association
+Presented by Tarleton Ambassadors, Tarleton State University's ROTC PRogram, and the Tarleton Alumni Association

-8:00 p.m.
-Ceremony ~ Heritage Oaks Park and Col. Tate Military Park
+7:30 p.m.
+Ceremony at Heritage Oaks Park and Col. Tate Military Park

-The Silver Taps Ceremony, honoring those faculty, staff, students, and alumni, who died during the previous year, was held for many years in conjunction with homecoming activities.
+The Silver Taps Ceremony honoring the previous year's deceased faculty, staff, students, and alumni, was held for many years in conjunction with homecoming activities.
 The ceremony was moved to the spring semester in 2005 to provide increased recognition for the program.
-Silver taps is a cooperative undertaking of Tarleton's ROTC program, the Division of Advancement and External Relations, the Tarleton Alumni Association and volunteers from the Tarleton State University family.
-The role call and candle lighting ceremony culminate each year with a processional and the placing of flowers at the base of the Tarleton State University Military Memorial a 21-gun salute and Taps.
+The Silver taps ceremony is organized and conducted by Tarleton Ambassadors, Tarleton's ROTC Program, Tarleton Alumni Association and volunteers from the Tarleton State University family.
+The role call and candle lighting ceremony culminate each year with a processional, placing of flowers at the base of the Tarleton State University Military Memorial a 21-gun salute and Taps.